ga4gh/va-spec/schema/va-spec/base/def/VariantPrognosticProposition.rst

       -
       - :ref:`MappableConcept`
       - 0..1
-      - Reports a gene impacted by the variant, which may contribute to the oncogenic role  in the Proposition.
+      - Reports a gene impacted by the variant, which may contribute to the prognostic association  in the Proposition.